CIRDLES/Squid/README.md

 ***Note to Developers***

-Squid3 can be compiled from the source code by using Gradle 7.2 running Java 8 and it will run on any of the Liberica full JDKs or JREs 8, 11, 17.
-If Gradle 7.2 is set to use a higher version of Java (Liberica), then Squid3 will not run on lower numbered versionbs of Java.
+Squid3 can be compiled from the source code by using Gradle 7.2 running Java 8, and it will run on any of the Liberica full JDKs or JREs 8, 11, 17.
+If Gradle 7.2 is set to use a higher version of Java (Liberica), then Squid3 will not run on lower numbered versions of Java.
 ```text
 gradle clean build
 ```